What Does Quitting Drugs Cold Turkey Mean?

 Quitting a substance that you are dependent on takes a lot of willpower and requires support from loved ones.
 This necessary support and structure can be found in our treatment programs while quitting cold turkey can be very isolating.
 Quitting alcohol is a clear example of this.
 Without professional treatment or self-help programs, only about 20% of alcoholics can sustain their sobriety.

 A huge factor of success when quitting drugs and alcohol is aftercare.
 Detoxing is only the first step.
 We will help you move through the 5 stages of grief towards acceptance, practice mindfulness, and focus on spiritual growth.
-The Recreation Program is just one way we at Little Creek Lodge promote these ideologies and help guide you through your aftercare journey.
+The recreation program is just one way we at Little Creek Recovery PA promote these ideologies and help guide you through your aftercare journey.

 Starting Your Road To Sobriety

 Quitting drugs cold turkey is an isolating experience with more cons than pros.
+Some people ask, can you quit drugs cold turkey and still recover.
+It’s possible, but very unsafe.
 The withdrawals can be dangerous without medical supervision and the sustainability rate is low.
-Here at Little Creek Lodge, we want you to have all of the tools you need to maintain your sobriety.
+Here at Little Creek Recovery PA, we want you to have all of the tools you need to maintain your sobriety.

 Reach Out To Little Creek Recovery Today!